jiang93/flask_web_app1/README.md

 ## Features

-- User signuo & login
+- User signup & login
 - Secure password hashing
 - Each user can create and view their own notes
 - Users can delete only their own notes